Story

 • The project must be of scripted episodic content;

-• The project must be intended for broadcast as a series on network television or VOD platform and
+• The project must be intended for broadcast as a series on network television or VOD platform.

 Excluded genres include, but are not limited to, pornography, talk shows, news, live sports events, game shows, reality television, and branded content.